 Three years of "emergency" applications?

-The government’s advisers on the Expert Committee on Pesticides (ECP) noted in September that “the industry’s strategy to move away from their reliance on emergency authorisations was not clear”.
-By suggesting that it will consider granting repeated “emergency” uses, the government is sending a perverse signal.
+The government’s advisers on the ECP noted in September 2020 that “the industry’s strategy to move away from their reliance on emergency authorisations was not clear”.
+By suggesting that it'll consider granting repeated “emergency” uses, the government is sending a perverse signal.
+This is no incentive for the industry to move away from these toxic chemicals.

 Is there any case for using banned pesticides?

-The NFU claims that in 2020 “some farmers” experienced yield reductions of “up to 80%” due to the beet yellows virus being spread by aphids.
-However, in October the farming press was painting a more positive picture.
-According to Farmers Weekly: “Early yields from the sugar beet harvest are higher than expected after a tricky growing season hit by a spring drought and aphid-spread virus yellows disease”.
+The NFU claimed that in 2020 “some farmers” experienced yield reductions of “up to 80%” due to the beet yellows virus being spread by aphids.
+However, in October 2020 the farming press reported a more positive picture.
+According to Farmers Weekly: “Early yields from the sugar beet harvest are higher than expected after a tricky growing season hit by a spring drought and aphid-spread virus yellows disease.”
+In February 2021 modelling showed that cold weather had slowed the build up of aphids and that the threat to the crop no longer warranted the use of thiamethoxam in 2021.

 The wrong direction for farming